rhiot/gitbook/backend/index.md

 The script above installs the proper version of Docker server.
 Keep in mind that the minimal Docker version required by Rhiot Cloud is 1.8.2 - if the older version of the Docker is installed, our script will upgrade your Docker server.
-After Docker server is properly installed, our script downloads and starts the Cloudlet Console, device management cloudlet, geofencing cloudlet and MongoDB server containers.
+After Docker server is properly installed, Rhiot Cloud script downloads and starts monolith data stream node (which includes both data stream sources and consumers) and standalone Apache Spark cluster (consisting of a single master and a single worker nodes).

 Rhiot Cloud relies on the MongoDB to store some of the data processed by it.
 For example MongoDB backend is the default store used by the device management cloudlet's Leshan server.
 By default the MongoDB data is stored in the `mongodb_data`